doantienlen/PicoCTF/picoMINI_2022/general Skills/PW Crack 2/PW_Crack2.md

 Download the password checker https://artifacts.picoctf.net/c/16/level2.py and you'll need the encrypted https://artifacts.picoctf.net/c/16/level2.flag.txt.enc in the same directory too.
 ## Solution
-After downloading, i run it on the terminal, but it ask the password.
+After downloading, i run it on the terminal, but it asks for password.

 I opend it by Vim and fixed it like this:
 ```python